vishwerine/vismatrix/user_manuals/SEMANTIC_CLASSIFIER_SETUP.md

 ## How It Works

-1. **At Process Startup**: When Django starts, `semantic_classifier.py` loads:
+1. **At Process Startup**: When Django starts, the module loads quickly:
-   - Category prototype vectors from `prototypes.npz`
+   - Checks if prototype files exist (fast)
+   - Does **NOT** load the model yet (lazy loading)
+   - Server starts in seconds, not minutes

+2. **On First Use**: When classification is first called:
-   - Metadata from `meta.json`
+   - Loads category prototypes from `prototypes.npz`
-   - FastText embedding model (cached)
+   - Loads FastText embedding model (takes ~30-180s first time)
+   - Model stays in memory for subsequent calls

-2. **At Runtime**: Classification is fast because models are pre-loaded:
+3. **Subsequent Calls**: Classification is fast (<1ms) because model is cached in memory
-   - Converts text to embedding vector
-   - Compares with all category prototypes using cosine similarity
-   - Returns best match if similarity > threshold

-3. **Graceful Degradation**: If prototypes aren't available:
+4. **Graceful Degradation**: If prototypes aren't available:
    - `MODEL_AVAILABLE = False`
    - `classify_text()` returns "Uncategorized"
    - No errors or crashes